Skip to navigation Skip to content

 • Update the details in the Text: section.
 Make sure to complete all details in the DOC, including the Consent to contact

-Note: if contact is successful, tell the customer that because of the rejection of UTLAH, more information such as parental income, may be required to assess the claim as a dependent customer.
+Note: if contact is successful, tell the customer that because they are ineligible for UTLAH independence, more information such as parental income may be required to assess the claim as a dependent customer.
 If the customer states they do not wish to be assessed as a dependent, include this in the Grant/Reject DOC.

-Complete the UTLAH progress DOC and any associated UTLAH work items (scans).
+Complete the UTLAH progress DOC and any associated UTLAH work items (including scans).

 If the customer:

-• has a YA or SpB claim in progress, for new claim proficient Service Officers undertaking end to end processing, see Step 1 in Table 6
+• has a YA or SpB claim in progress, for new claim proficient Service Officers undertaking end to end processing, see Table 7 > Step 1

 • is currently receiving or claiming ABSTUDY, see ABSTUDY unreasonable to live at home (UTLAH) for details on recording the ABSTUDY UTLAH decision